 I hope I effectively explained what copywriting is and why it’s important.
 If anything remains unclear, please reach out and ask.
 If you’re wondering about something, I’m sure others are, too!

-As a professional copywriter with nearly eight years of experience, I know the industry well and would love to help you as best I can.
+As a professional copywriter with more than 10 years of experience, I know the industry well and would love to help you as best I can.

 Take this free email course (with templates!) to craft your website copy in just five days.